xari/xari-dev/content/blog/loops_vs_functions/index.md

 ```

 The function above may not be pretty, but if `A` begins with an integer greater than `1`, it will provide a significant performance gain.

-In this benchmark, however, the array begins at `-123` and ends at `456665`.
+However, the array used in this benchmark begins at `-123` and contains only consecutive integers, so this early return didn't help the following score.
-Not only is this gain not realized, but it seems that this additional line of code slightly reduces the overall performance of the function.

 > `es6_reduce_eject x 67.27 ops/sec ±0.53% (69 runs sampled)`